 Prior authorization rules may apply.
 Call Humana Customer Care for further details or to take advantage of this benefit after your discharge. \$0 copayment

-Benefit does not apply to your combined maximum out-of-pocket or combined deductible
+Benefit does not apply to your combined maximum out-of-pocket

 Personal Home Care is not available in Puerto Rico or U.S. territories.